-One way to promote green buildings is by enforcing energy efficiency codes for new constructions and implementing procedures for renovating existing structures to meet energy performance standards.
+One way to promote green buildings is by enforcing EE codes for new constructions and implementing procedures for renovating existing structures to meet energy performance standards (EPS).
 Additionally, voluntary guidelines for sustainable building practices can be adopted, and incentives can be introduced to encourage the use of the best available technologies.
 The Housing and Building Research Center (HBRC) has already developed Energy Efficiency Building Codes for new residential, commercial, and government buildings, which were enacted through ministerial decrees in 2005, 2009, and 2010.
 By 2030, the plan is to develop 16,960 residential units that adhere to green building standards and increase awareness and community involvement in sustainable building practices

 EE standards and regulations

-Egypt has several laws, regulations, and policies that are related to Energy efficiency.
-The below table summarizes the laws that are related to energy efficiency.
+Egypt has several laws, regulations, and policies that are related to EE.
+The below table summarizes the laws that are related to EE.

 Table 5, Laws that are related to EE